 - a) Pollution conditions that existed prior to the inception date of this policy

 - b) Injunctive or non-monetary relief

 - c) Lead

 - d) Asbestos

 - e) Workers Compensation, unemployment compensation or disability benefits

 - f) Employment Practices Liability

 - g) Mold or fungi

 - h) Contractual Liability, except where coverage would apply in absence of contract

 - i) Acid rain

-- j) Automobile, aircraft, watercraft

-- k) Pollution conditions after location has been sold, leased, or abandoned

-- 1) Chlorine based products

-- m) Airports

-- n) Willful, deliberate non-compliance with regulation, statute, or other law
+- j) Automobile (except transit sublimit), aircraft, watercraft - k) Pollution conditions after location has been sold, leased, or abandoned - 1) Chlorine based products - m) Airports (unless endorsed) - n) Willful, deliberate non-compliance with regulation, statute, or other law

-\$1,000,000 per loss per local unit
+\$1,000,000 per claim

-\$1,000,000 annual aggregate per local unit
+\$1,000,000 annual aggregate

-COVERAGE B - ONSITE CLEANUP COSTS
+II.
+ONSITE CLEANUP COSTS

 Public property is subject to being polluted by third parties such as an illegal toxic dumping in a park.
-The intent of the coverage, under Coverage B, is to provide protection to the public entity for the costs of remediation triggered by pollution conditions caused by an unrelated third party on any public lands of the local unit.
+The intent of the coverage, under ONSITE CLEANUP COSTS, is to provide protection to the public entity for the costs of remediation triggered by pollution conditions caused by an unrelated third party on any public lands of the local unit.